Care at home

 - arrange care for you or support you to arrange how your care is provided

-Care which is classed as personal care is free in Scotland if you are 65 or over, and care which is classed as nursing care is free if you need it regardless of your age.
+Care which is classed as personal care or nursing care is free in Scotland regardless of your age.

 For detailed information see our guide Care and support at home: assessment and funding or call our helpline on 0800 12 44 222.